TheCurle/MCForge.github/Team.md

 With Orion's work on the toolchain, rendering expertise, and knowledge of necessary infrastructure systems, he came to be a dependable member of the team.

+### ChampionAsh5357

+Champ joined the team through the application system, citing his prior work for the documentation (both the official ReadTheDocs page and the unofficial Forge Community Wiki) and his interest in language loaders as his reason for joining.

+He has been a valuable member of the team, fixing inaccuracies and insufficiencies in our documentation with dilligence and speed when nobody else is available, and his work on modding in other languages via his example mods is valuable to everyone interested in experimenting with modding in any form.

+Today, he remains as one of our most valuable triage team members and documentation maintainers.

 ## Collaborators